What Size Heating System Is Right for My Home?

 How a Load Calculation Guides the Choice

-A proper load calculation gives numbers that technicians use to help choose the right size heating system for your house.
-The technician measures window sizes, counts orientations, checks insulation levels, notes air leakage paths, and records construction details.
-Software converts those measurements into a heating load number that varies by outdoor weather and indoor setpoint.
-With that data, technicians can choose the right size heating system for your home.
+A proper load calculation gives the numbers technicians use to choose the right size heating system for your house.
+The technician measures window sizes, notes orientations, checks insulation levels, identifies air leakage paths, and records construction details.
+Software converts those inputs into a heating load number that varies by outdoor weather and indoor setpoint.

 Ductwork and Airflow Put Limits on the Choice